 Private Student Loans

-Like federal student loans, private student loans typically have a grace period of six months starting when your enrollment drops below half-time.
+Private student loans typically have a grace period of 6 or 9 months where you are not yet required to make payments, starting when your enrollment drops below half-time.

-When you take a semester off, that time away is deducted from the grace period allocated by your lender.
-Additionally, your student loan's accrued interest may capitalize — or be added to your principal balance — at the end of your grace period, which may increase the total cost of your loan.
+When you take a semester off, your loan starts to use its grace period.
+Depending on your lender, if you return to school before your grace period ends, your grace period may reset as if it were never used.
+Check with your lender to understand their specific policy.
+Remember, your student loan’s accrued interest may capitalize – or be added to your principal balance – at the end of your grace period, which will increase the total cost of your loan.

-When you re-enroll in school at least half-time, your loans will return to an in-school deferment status, but the grace period will not reset.
-That means, if you spend six months out of school, you may go immediately into repayment after graduation or if you choose to take more time off.
+You should understand the consequence of using up your entire grace period.
+When you re-enroll in school at least half time after your grace period has ended, your loan can return to an in-school deferment status, but the grace period will not reset.
+That means you may go immediately into repayment after graduation or if you choose to take additional time off.

 Talk to Your Servicer or Lender